 What is Holacracy?

 Holacracy is a new way of structuring and running your organization, that replaces the conventional management hierarchy.
 Instead of operating top-down, power is distributed throughout the organization – giving individuals and teams freedom while staying aligned to the organization’s purpose.

 Holaspirit + Holacracy Key Principles

-While there are many different features within Holaspirit, not every single one is only from the holacratic framework.
-Some parts of the software are not specific to Holaspirit or Holacracy (such as Projects and OKRs), we won't mention them here.
-Instead, we'll just point out the things that may be unknown to you.
+Holaspirit offers many different features, however not every single one is only tailored to the holacratic framework.
+Some parts of the platform are not specific to Holaspirit or Holacracy (such as Projects and OKRs), and we won't mention them here.
+Instead, we'll just point out the things that may be unknown to you!

-The first concepts you need to be familiar with are circles and roles, distributed authority.
+The first concepts you need to be familiar with are circles and roles, as distributed authority.